What Trusq monitors

 How the watch runs

 Each source is polled automatically on a recurring schedule and every check is logged.
 When a source moves, the change enters triage and only surfaces publicly once it is verified against the primary text — see how Trusq stays current.
-Per-source check times will appear above from the next monitoring run onward; today the panel shows the registry and the last verified engine run.
+Per-source check times shown above come from the most recent run.

 Coverage, honestly